Dendrobium

 Botanical Name: Dendrobium nobile, D. officinale, D. candidum

-Dendrobium is an ancient Chinese Tonic herb that has been used by Chinese Taoist monks to promote longevity and improve health, and build stamina.
-Dendrobium (genus of orchids) is used to increase the sexual fluids in both men and women and is excellent for relieving thirst and dry mouth.
+This ancient Chinese Tonic herb was used by Chinese Taoist monks to promote longevity and improve health and stamina.
+Dendrobium (the genus of orchids) is used to increase the sexual fluids in both men and women and is excellent for relieving thirst and dry mouth.
 It is one of the 50 fundamental herbs of Traditional Chinese Medicine.

-Watch a short video, from Ann Christensen, Founder and Creator of White Rabbit Institute of Healing™, about Dendrobium (Shi Hu), Healer’s Herb!
+Watch a short video, from Ann Christensen, Founder and Creator of White Rabbit Institute of Healing™ – Dendrobium, the First Taoist Celestial Herb.

 Below is an overview of dendrobium, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of dendrobium.